 Rachael's first baby, Verity, was born in hospital, while her second, Archie, arrived by home waterbirth weighing 9lb 4oz.
 However, with her third baby, Jude, Rachael decided to transfer to hospital after her waters broke and her baby passed meconium.(added 24 February 2005)

-Andrea Paley's second baby, Yael, was born at home.
+Andrea P's second baby, Y, was born at home.
 Andrea developed high blood pressure (pre-eclampsia), but the labour and birth were straightforward. (added 24 February 2005)

-Jo Burberry's first baby, Alex was born at home after a long, hard labour.
-Alex passed meconium during the labour, and Jo had a retained placenta, so they both transferred to hospital after the birth.
+Jo B's first baby, Lex, was born at home after a long, hard labour.
+Lex passed meconium during the labour, and Jo had a retained placenta, so they both transferred to hospital after the birth.
 A marathon effort, but Jo writes that "It was a shocking experience at the time but it was shocking in a natural way and it wasn't many days before I began to look upon it all as very positive and interesting." (added 1 January 2005)

 Philippa de la Haye planned a home birth for her first baby, Oscar, but transferred to hospital as he was in a difficult position.
 She managed to give birth to him without the assistance of forceps or ventouse - quite an achievement in the circumstances - but sustained a third-degree tear.
 Her second baby, Delilah, was born at home in April 2003. (added 1 January 2005)